ProtaStructure : Raft Foundation and Piled Raft Foundation Example

 >> Delete any existing strip footing and pad footing (as we will be ignoring the soil bearing capacity of the soil)

->> Multiple select all the raft slab then right-click, select Insert Pile
+>> Select the raft slab then right-click, select Insert Pile

 >> You would be asked to pick the pile Reference Point.
-Left-click on the lower-left corner at intersection of GL B/2
+Left-click on the lower-left corner at intersection of GL B/2.

 After selecting the reference point, the Pile Properties is dialog is used to position the piles.
 A preview of the layout is displayed to assist in this process.

 >> Enter Eccentricities, Ex & Ey = 0 mm.
-This means that the first pile would be exactly at the position of the ref point picked
+This means that the first pile would be exactly at the position of the ref point picked.

 >> Enter Pile Spacings, Sx & Sy = 1250 mm.
 This would result in a regular pile layout with spacing of 1250 mm in the horizontal and vertical plan view.